languagesai/documentation/docs/README.md

 ##### List options

-When on a list page, you have some option next to the list name:
+When on a list page, you have some options next to the list name:

 ![List options](_media/p_l_options.png ':size=300px')